-A personal touch in the digital age
+A personal touch when we have all gone digital

 If, in your research, you find a published phone number or email address, consider that an invitation to contact the funder with your questions.
 As you peruse their guidelines and application form, you may need more information or clarification.
 You may wonder if your program is a true match with their funding priorities.
 That's exactly the time to contact them!

 Just know that they are time-pressed, especially during these difficult financial times, a result of COVID-19 and Chinese tariffs.
 Expect only a few moments of their time.
 You will need to be prepared to provide information about your organization that is of most interest to them.
 Study their material so you are ready to address their exact needs using their language.
 Most program officers are actually friendly people and want to help (hey, that's why they're there!).
 They also want to save themselves from wading through oceans of inappropriate applications.

 Once you initiate a relationship with a foundation representative, strive to maintain it.
 Keep in touch and offer information that will be of use to them.
 Ask if they would like to receive your newsletter or if they would like you to keep them posted on big developments that may bring your organization closer to their world.

 Some don'ts: No email bombardment.
 No repeated phone calls.
 Entice them with truly interesting stories of mission delivery success.
 Use communication platforms that invite, indeed draw, your funders into your nonprofit's world.
 Then, create commitment and engagement via exciting information, pertinent education, client stories and/or proof of impact.

 Once you have their attention, ask intelligent questions that prove you have made the time to discover their funding priorities and processes.